ritchieng/deep-learning-wizard/README.md

-# Deep Learning Wizard Resources
+# Deep Learning Materials by Deep Learning Wizard

 ## About This Repository
 After careful deliberation, I have decided to gradually open-source our written deep learning materials that I have used to teach more than 3000 students worldwide across 120 countries through my [video course](https://www.udemy.com/practical-deep-learning-with-pytorch/?couponCode=DEEPWIZARD).